Max Rockatansky: Equipment

 During the first two films, Max makes use of a Pursuit Special, though he drives a different vehicle (an MFP Interceptor) earlier in the first film.
 Between the second and third films, after the destruction of the Pursuit Special, Max acquires a roll-cage equipped vehicle based on a pick-up truck and set up to be used as a camel-drawn wagon at need.
 This is later stolen from him.
 He later steals it back after it has been modified to run on methane and uses it during the final chase sequence.

 He wears the black MFP issue uniform of heavy duty riding leathers, which become ripped and patched through the course of the series.
-During his time with Main Force Patrol, he is armed with a revolver which he does not use, favouring a sawn-off shotgun which he uses in the second and third films.
+During his time with Main Force Patrol, he is armed with a revolver which he does not use, favoring a sawn-off shotgun which he uses in the second and third films.
 In the third film, he uses a more traditional shotgun, and, after accumulating even more weapons, surrenders them all in Bartertown, which The Scotsman calls a moment of self-parody.